Red Hurley: 1969-71: Early Career & The "Big Break"

-1970-2005: End of an Era & New Beginnings
+1970-2005: End of an era and new beginnings

 Towards the end of the 1970s and into the 1980s, the Irish pop music scene underwent a period of significant change.
 Established artists like Hurley, whose careers had begun in the showband era, were making way for rock groups like U2 (among others) who were changing the music map in Ireland and internationally.
 Despite this, Hurley managed to maintain his career in Ireland throughout this time, albeit at a lower profile.
 In 1976 Hurley represented Ireland at the Eurovision Song Contest.
 Though one of the early favourites to win the contest, his song finished 10th on the night with 54 points, beaten by the winning UK entry Brotherhood of Man and their song "Save Your Kisses for Me".

 Hurley's song "When" became a major chart hit in Ireland and with Eurovision fans, landing it as a regular in Hurley's live show set lists.
 "When" was written by Brendan Graham, who subsequently composed two Eurovision winning songs for Ireland, "Rock 'n' Roll Kids" in 1994 and "The Voice" for mezzo-soprano Eimear Quinn in 1996.
 Graham also composed the worldwide hit "You Raise Me Up", a major hit for Josh Groban in the U.S and Westlife in the UK.

 Throughout the 90s, while his chart career declined in Ireland, Red Hurley moved to the United States.
 He gradually made inroads into the market there but would have to wait until 2003 for a return to the music charts with the release of his new album You're Still You.
 The album was a surprise success in Ireland, eventually leading to a successful comeback in the Irish market and a string of new recordings, as well as the international success (in both the UK and USA) which had previously eluded him.
 Gradually record sales increased, as did attendance at his live concert performances.
 Hurley managed to re-establish himself as a major live concert and cabaret artist.
 Regular appearances on high-profile TV and radio shows in Ireland, the UK and the USA followed.